aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/overview/system-requirements/_index.md

 ## Overview

 To process PDF documents using the [Aspose.PDF for Node.js via C++](https://products.aspose.com/pdf/nodejs-cpp/), doesn't need third-party libraries and programs.
 Requires installed [Node.js](https://nodejs.org/).
-You must have Node.js version 16 or higher, but it is better to use the current supported versions.
+You must have Node.js version 16 or higher.
+We strongly recommend using LTS versions.
 Node.js can be [installed](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) in different ways.

 ## Supported Operating Systems